ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 ((var++))
 ```

-The difference between the increment forms appears when assigning the result to a variable.
+The difference between the increment forms appears when you assign the result to some variable.
 Here is an example:
 {line-numbers: true, format: Bash}
 ```
 var=1
 ((result = ++var))
 ```

-After these two commands, both variables `result` and `var` store the integer 2.
-It means that the prefix increment first adds one and then returns the result.
+After executing these two commands, both variables `result` and `var` store the number 2.
+It happens because the prefix increment first adds one and then returns the result.

 If you break the prefix increment into steps, you get the following commands:
 {line-numbers: true, format: Bash}